 Maximum Speed Capabilities

-Such speeds enable these drones to cover vast distances quickly, providing critical reconnaissance and support in a timely manner.
+Such speeds enable these drones to cover vast distances quickly, providing critical reconnaissance and support on time.
 This high-speed capability aids in avoiding enemy detection and enhancing mission success probabilities.

 Altitude and Endurance